onpilot/100-days-of-code/log.md

 **Today's Progress**: Trying to implement some styling into my random quote machine app with Material UI.

 **Thoughts:** Until I find a better solution, let's struggle with CSS again.

+### Day 22: January 1, 2022

+**Today's Progress**: Exploring some CSS frameworks/library for React.
+Found Material UI and Tailwind CSS pretty amazing.

+**Thoughts:** Which is easier for maintenance for a small-to-medium-scale app in the long term?
+I found Tailwind CSS is very interesting, but requires time to learn.

 <!--
 ### Day 1: June 27, Monday